-With Release 1.5.0 and the File Manager system, you now have more control of your file backup experience than ever before.
-File Manager provides a new navigation experience that will streamline and speed up your backup and indexing process, give you the ability to create custom named folders on import and ability to read drives and cards greater than 128GB.
+With Release 1.5.0 and the File Manager system, you now have more control over your backup experience.
+File Manager provides a new navigation experience that will streamline and speed up your backup and indexing process, give you the ability to create custom named folders on import and the ability to read drives and cards greater than 128GB.

 This article will cover: